-I think some, such as arrogance and self-confidence, are an easy way out.
-It’s easy to be arrogant and potentially rude to people, then justify it to yourself by saying it’s just your self confidence.
+I think some pairs, such as arrogance and self-confidence, are an easy way out.
+It’s easy to be arrogant and potentially rude to people, then justify it to yourself by saying it’s just your self-confidence.
 Similarly, lawyers need to understand the difference between stubbornness and dedication.
 The former can keep a deal from closing, while the other can make you a terrific attorney.

 The first key is knowledge.
 With the knowledge of our own traits, we can do whatever we want.
 But to remain blind to our own weaknesses serves nobody.